H.R. 4236: FADS Act of 2025

 5

-According to the Department of Energy’s Carlsbad Field Office, the expected disposal volume is equivalent to just 1 to 2 shipments per year, indicating a limited operational footprint.
+The Department of Energy's Carlsbad Field Office estimates the added disposal volume at the equivalent of 1 to 2 shipments per year, which the bill's findings say would have a negligible impact on WIPP operations.

 Who benefits from H.R.
 4236?